 Consumer Crossroads: Where Financial Services and Litigation Intersect

 He lives in Greenwich, Connecticut, with his wife, artist Monica Lenci.
-He is a leader in community affairs.
+He is a leader in both professional and community affairs.
+He had the honor of dining with the Benchers, including the Chief Justice of Ireland, at the Honorable Society of King's Inns in Dublin in November 2017.

 - Volunteer Lawyers for the Arts